fkadeal/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-0-script.js file changes the color for 'header' tage by selecting 1-script.js update or change color for 'header'tag using jquery 2-script.js use's jquery api to change element property on clice
+0-script.js file changes the color for 'header' tage by selecting 1-script.js update or change color for 'header'tag using jquery 2-script.js use's jquery api to change element property on clice 3-script.js use's jquery api to change class name for 'header' element on click